Cars · Resale guide

 |---|---|---|

 These prices are for the mid-range variant.
-Higher trims or those with larger battery packs will command prices at the upper end of the range, while base models will be on the lower end.
+Higher-end trims with more features or specific optional packages can command an additional ₹30,000-₹70,000.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Maruti e Vitara in 2026